benzouye/framework/README.md

 In each item description file, you can add a "defaultFilter" object to the item description file _defaultFilters_ property, as an associative array formed like this :

 * key : string, db column name for filter
-* value : mixed, value filtered
+* value : array, values filtered